juliekmiller/intro_to_programming_bdw/README.md

 	Build a program that models a soda machine.
 Accept user input to add or dispense sodas, and display the current stock levels of various sodas in the machine.

 8. blackjack.rb
 	Create a program to play blackjack!
+This one is a work in progress.
+I am determined to get it working, to be able to place bets